How to Hide NGINX Version

 - Save the changes and restart to see if the changes reflect in the web server.

-Checking if the PHP Version Number is hidden
+Checking if the PHP Version Number Is Hidden

 -head –mime_header http://localhost